 "Zero Dark Thirty" is a Columbia Pictures release, directed by Kathryn Bigelow and is rated R for strong violence including brutal disturbing images, and for language.
 The running time is .

-The cast includes Jason Clarke, Chris Pratt, Joel Edgerton, Jessica Chastain, Mark Strong, Edgar Ramirez, Kyle Chandler, Nash Edgerton, Jennifer Ehle, Harold Perrineau Jr., Fares Fares, Mark Duplass, James Gandolfini, Callan Mulvey and Taylor Kinney.
+The cast includes Jason Clarke, Chris Pratt, Joel Edgerton, Jessica Chastain, Mark Strong, Edgar Ramirez, Kyle Chandler, Nash Edgerton, Jennifer Ehle, Harold Perrineau Jr., Fares Fares, Mark Duplass, James Gandolfini, Callan Mulvey, Taylor Kinney and Alexander Karim.

 For more information on this film including pictures, trailers and a detailed synopsis click here.